 If you’re a cast iron pan enthusiast, you know how crucial it is to take good care of your beloved cookware.
-From seasoning to cleaning, there are various steps involved in maintaining a cast iron pan.
+From seasoning to cleaning, various steps are involved in managing a sticky cast iron pan.

 How and Why Do We Season Our Cast Iron Pans?